-For the past few years, I’ve been telling you how important routines and rituals are for my minimalist lifestyle— so today I thought I’d pull back the curtain and show you a behind-the-scenes look at my daily minimalist routine.
+For the past few years, I’ve been telling you how important routines and rituals are for my minimalist lifestyle— so today I thought I’d pull back the curtain and show you a behind-the-scenes look at my minimalist daily routine.

 These aren’t necessarily routines about minimalism (I don’t declutter every day or anything) but they are about slow and intentional living.
 They help me ensure that I make time every day for the things that matter most instead of getting swept up with clutter and busyness.